Sugar factory fire extinguished Tuesday

 Firefighters arrived on the scene around 7:50 p.m. and extinguished the fire within half an hour.
 Schank said firefighters had to access and douse the fire from the roof.

-The sugar drying was connected to vents which led to the roof, so for a short while smoke was billowing out of the plant.
+The sugar dryer was connected to vents which led to the roof, so for a short while smoke was billowing out of the plant.

 “There was smoke damage in the building,” Schank said, “but no damage to any equipment in the factory itself.”